Skip to Main Content

-When your working days come to an end, many retirees will face a decision on where to spend their golden years.
-Figuring out the cost of living in different areas is an important part of the decision making process, and taxes are a key consideration.
+When their working days eventually come to an end, many retirees will think about the best place to spend their golden years.
+Figuring out the cost of living in different areas is an important part of the decision-making process, and taxes are also a key consideration.
 Not all states treat retirement income, such as pension payouts or distributions from 401(k) plans and IRAs, the same way.

 Here’s what you need to know about how different states tax retirement income, including the states where you won’t pay taxes at all.